Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 As you can see, using qualitative data in business reports can only serve to make them better, more actionable, and more engaging.
 A well-crafted report that includes both qualitative and quantitative data can be used as a comprehensive guide to achieving amazing business goals and solving seemingly insurmountable problems.

-We’ve covered how to conduct both qualitative and quantitative research, how to combine them, and how to assemble a report.
+We’ve covered how to conduct both qualitative and quantitative research, how to combine them, and how to assemble a report in marketing reporting software.
 This still requires doing the legwork when it comes to assembling metrics, collating data, planning and executing questionnaires, and a myriad of other tasks.
 Not to mention ensuring it all looks eye-catching and understandable to the clients.
 Assembling that kind of report is complex and requires a lot of time and attention.
 Time and attention you could be directing elsewhere.

 Want to do it faster?
 Have more time for your other projects and running a business?
 Databox can help you assemble all the metric and qualitative data points you need.
 Customize your own data sources, and customizable dashboards will populate with nice-looking visualizations instantly.